gitevents/core/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/barcelona-js/gitup?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A node.js micro service that listens to GitHub web hooks, compiles gh-pages and manages meetup.com
+A node.js micro service that listens to GitHub web hooks to:
+1. verify event and speaker issues (bot)
+2. send emails in the run up to the event
+3. update meetup.com

+This service will **not** generate a website for you, but an example is coming soon...
 ## Hack Day

 This reposiroty will be subject of a hack day on January 17.
 Participants: